ianchesal/dotfiles/vim/README.md

     pyenv deactivate

 And then my `vimrc` has the lines in it to point NeoVIM at the correct Python install.
 I've found it useful to run `:checkhealth` in NeoVIM after a big update or install to verify that all the components are happy and have what they need.

+## Troubleshooting

+* If `pyenv` fails to install a python try reinstalling the CLI tools for your XCode version from [here](https://developer.apple.com/download/more/?=command%20line%20tools)